michaelangelo-kodjoe/Election_Analysis/README.md

 Using Python Code to analyze Election Results

 # Overview of Election Audit:
 The purpose of this project was to complete an election audit for a local congressional election.
-The follow tasks included:
+The following tasks included:
 * Calculate the total number of votes cast.
 * Get a complete list of candidates who received votes.
 * Calculate the total number of votes each candidate received.